The best place and time to live in the Milky Way: Conclusions

-In conclusion, most powerful cosmic exoplosion jeopardized life across most of the Milky Way in the past, not anymore.
-In particular, until $\sim$6 Gyrs ago the entire Galaxy was very frequently sterilized by transient events.
-In the early stage of the Galaxy evolution, life as we known it should have been more resilient to high radiation irradiance in order to survive.
-If we exclude the ``green valley'' in the bottom-right side of Fig. \ref{total} which has the lowest TP surface density, the Galaxy is overall a safer place to live on a planet today than in the past.
-If we assume that Sun did not significantly migrate along the galactocentric radius during its lifetime, the Earth, from its birth untill today, experienced an ever lower rate of potential mass extinctions events and gradually became an increasingly safer place.
+In conclusion, the most powerful cosmic explosion jeopardized life within most of the Milky Way in the past, but no longer.
+In particular, until $\sim$6 Gyr ago, the entire Galaxy was very frequently sterilized by transient events.
+At the early stage of the Galaxy evolution, life as we know it must have been more resilient to high radiation irradiance in order to survive.
+When we exclude the green valley at the bottom right side of Fig. \ref{total}, which has the lowest TP surface density, the Galaxy overall is a safer place to live on a planet today than it was in the past.
+When we assume that the Sun did not significantly migrate along the galactocentric radius during its lifetime, the Earth, from its birth until today, experienced an ever lower rate of potential mass-extinction events and gradually became an increasingly safer place.

 Finally, we note that the very existence of life on planet Earth today demonstrates that mass extinctions do not necessarily preclude the possibility of complex life development.
-On the contrary, mass extinctions happening at the "right pace" could have played a pivotal role in the evolution of complex lifeforms on our home planet \citep{1985IAUS..112..223S,raup,jablonski,2012Geo....40..731K,stroud}.
+On the contrary, mass extinctions occurring at the right pace could have played a pivotal role in the evolution of complex life forms on our home planet \citep{1985IAUS..112..223S,raup,jablonski,2012Geo....40..731K,stroud}.